krues8dr/nagios-boilerplate/README.md

 ## Add a Host to Monitor

 To setup a new host, copy the [hosts/hosts.cfg.sample](hosts/hosts.cfg.sample) file to `hosts/mysite.com.cfg` and enter your custom values.
+All hosts need a default `check_command` to determine if the host is `up`, we use `check-host-alive` which uses `ping` by default.

 You'll need to reload the nagios config afterwards.
 If your installation includes the standard service manager (upstart, etc), you can run `reload`,